 Our projections of both the number of people who have the cancers we are targeting, as well as the subset of people with these cancers in a position to receive a particular line of therapy and who have the potential to benefit from treatment with our product candidates, are based on our beliefs and estimates.
 These estimates have been derived from a variety of sources, including scientific literature, surveys of clinics, patient foundations or market research, and may prove to be incorrect.
 Further, new studies may change the estimated incidence or prevalence of the cancers that we are targeting.
-The potentially addressable patient population for our product candidates may be limited or may not be amenable to treatment with our product candidates.
-Consequently, even if our product candidates are approved, the number of patients that may be eligible for treatment with our product candidates may turn out to be much lower than expected.
+The potentially addressable patient population for our product candidates may be incorrect.
+Further, new studies may change the estimated incidence or prevalence of the cancers that we are targeting.
+The potentially addressable patient population for our product candidates may be incorrect.
+Further, new studies may then out to be much lower than expected.
 In addition, we have not yet conducted market research to determine how treating physicians would expect to prescribe a product that is approved for multiple tumor types if there are different lines of approved therapies for each such tumor type.
 Even if we obtain significant market share for our products, if approved, if the potential target populations are small, we may never achieve profitability without obtaining regulatory approval for additional indications.